melontini/andromeda-wiki/docs/misc/README.md

 ***
 ### Send Crash Reports 📑

-Upload client crash reports, only if `m-tweaks` is found in the trace.
+Upload client crash reports, only if `andromeda` is found in the trace.

 Uploaded data:
 * Mod Version.